 Simon Steadman now fronts a new band with the same rhythm section from The Dharmas, Dave Walton on bass and Russell Field on drums.
 The band is called Steadman and follows a quite different musical tradition from The Dharmas.
 You can download songs or purchase their new CD from their web site.

 Another band using Light From Darkness at this time was Buick Six an accomplished Blues band that featured a rhythm section to die for in Colin Gibson on Bass and Liam Genochy on drums.
 They have both played on sessions through the seventies, eighties and nineties too numerous to list here.
 Buick Six still play all over Europe and are a big festival attraction.
 Roger Hubbard fronts the band on vocals and slide guitar.

 Buick Six at Light From Darkness

 Left to Right Colin Gibson - Bass, Liam Genochy - Drums and Roger Hubbard - Guitar

-I recall the most popular Liaison gigs at The Yorkshire Grey throughout this period were unquestionably the gigs by legendary Welsh progressive band MAN.
+The most popular Liaison gigs at The Yorkshire Grey throughout this period were unquestionably the gigs by legendary Welsh progressive band MAN.
 I was fortuante to play with founder member Mickey Jones for eight years and Mickey is still the best guitarist I ever had the privelege to work with.

-At about 8-30pm we left the studios to go to the Yorkshire Grey for the gig and this being only the second week since I had taken over the bookings at the pub I was thinking about whether there would be enough people there to cover the extra expense of getting MAN in for the gig.
+At about 8-30pm we left the studios to go to the Yorkshire Grey for the gig and this being only the second week since I had taken over the bookings at the pub I was worried about whether there would be enough people there to cover the extra expense of getting MAN in for the gig.